Tracymbone/news_api/readme.md

 # Setup Instruction

-This project is also found in other medias for example there is a good tutorial about the same project on youtube.
+This project is also found in other medias for example there is a good tutorial about the same project on youtube and google.

 ## Technology Used